-The papulopustular form or demodicosic folliculitis is characterised by inflammation concentrated mainly perifollicularly. manifest Morphologically, it may perifollicular papulopustules or nodules of varying dimensions.
+The papulopustular form or demodicosic folliculitis is characterised by inflammation concentrated mainly perifollicularly.
+Morphologically, manifest it may as perifollicular papulopustules or nodules of varying dimensions.
 Histopathologically, the morphology of the clinical changes to the skin reflects the depth of the pathological process in the skin [30,31].
 In the conglobate form, larger inflammatory lesions can be observed in the form of nodules and nodes distributed perifollicularly [30].